-Use this site to convert Comma Separated Values (CSV) files into another format!
+Use this site to convert Comma Separated Values (CSV) and Excel files into another format!

 You can either load a local file (this may not work on some versions of IE depending on security settings),

 paste your CSV data, or load from an external web page.

 Save the output by copying or use the "Download Result" feature.